CBI-PITT/napari-imaris-loader/README.md

 * 3D rendering works, but it is suggested to turn on 1 channel at a time starting from the highest channel to avoid some OpenGL errors and misalignment errors.
   * For example: Turn on only Channel 1, activate 3D rendering, then turn on Channel 0.
   * 3D rendering seems to be limited more by computer RAM rather than vRAM.

-### Unknowns

-* Time series data has not been tested, but it has been designed to work.

 ----------------------------------